Secrets (Miley Cyrus song): Composition

-"Secrets" is a soft-rock influenced song and a ballad described by Cyrus as a deeply personal work reflecting her connection with her father.
-It is noted that the song includes lyrical imagery such as "Secrets, I want to keep your secrets / Like sunlight in the shadows / Like footsteps in the grass / I won't ever break my promise / Like a songbird in the silence / Like stones against the glass", emphasizing themes of trust and vulnerability.
-Cyrus explained that she wanted the song to make her father feel safe sharing difficult truths, framing herself as mature enough to carry the weight of family challenges.
-According to Melodic Magazine, Cyrus is "certainly making a case for artist of a lifetime", highlighting the historical weight of her collaboration with Fleetwood and Buckingham on "Secrets", as well as her partnership with David Byrne.
-They noted Fleetwood Mac's music "has shaped generations", while Cyrus has "carved her own path, defying expectations and evolving constantly", framing these collaborations as cross-generational moments that bridge musical legacies.
-"Secrets" is a heartfelt plea to a loved one who "come[s] and go[es] as [they] want" and needs reassurance that "love is not a prison".
-Like the rest of Something Beautiful, the track blends elements of rock and pop, with Cyrus's rich, gravelly vocals bolstered by features from Buckingham and Fleetwood.
-As noted by Nylon, "Secrets" is a song that avoids direct callbacks to Cyrus's Hannah Montana era, instead blending a little bit of country, a little bit of rock, and a strong dose of emotion—the style she is most at home in.
+"Secrets" is a soft-rock influenced ballad described by Cyrus as a deeply personal work reflecting her connection with her father.
+Cyrus explained that she wanted the song to make her father feel safe sharing difficult truths and framed herself as mature enough to carry the weight of family challenges.

+Harper's Bazaars Chelsey Sanchez noted that "Secrets" is a heartfelt plea to a loved one who "come[s] and go[es] as [they] want" and needs reassurance that "love is not a prison".
+Like the rest of Something Beautiful, the track blends elements of rock and pop, with Cyrus' rich, gravelly vocals bolstered by features from Buckingham and Fleetwood.
+As noted by Jillian Giandurco of Nylon, "Secrets" is a song that avoids direct callbacks to Cyrus' Hannah Montana era, instead blending a little country and rock elements.

 Music video

 The music video for "Secrets" was directed by Cyrus, Jacob Bixenman, and Brendan Walter.
 It features Cyrus performing at Los Angeles' Million Dollar Theatre, the same location where the artwork for Something Beautiful was originally photographed.
-Throughout the video, she appears in haute couture looks designed by Iris Van Herpen and Maison Margiela, alternating between a white diaphanous ensemble and a slinky black halterneck gown paired with a bedazzled face mask.
+Throughout the video, she appears in haute couture looks designed by Iris Van Herpen and Maison Margiela, alternating between a flowing white sheer ensemble and a sleek black halterneck gown complemented by a bejewelled face mask.

 Critical reception

-Alex Harris of Neon Music UK wrote that "Secrets" is "a deeply personal ballad dedicated to her father, Billy Ray Cyrus", and praised it as "a public gesture, a peace offering" that transforms "pop music into capital-A Art".
-Harris further noted that the track "blends elements of rock and pop with a definite soft rock influence", describing Cyrus' performance as "intimate, rich, and gravelly", and the production as "a sonic bridge connecting Fleetwood Mac's legacy with Cyrus' post-genre evolution".
+Reagan Denning of Melodic Magazine noted that Cyrus is "certainly making a case for artist of a lifetime" and highlights the historical weight of her collaboration with Fleetwood and Buckingham.
+InStyles Hannah Malach and KZOK-FM's Doc Reno compared Cyrus's vocals to those of another Fleetwood Mac member Stevie Nicks.